BestMordaEver/Voice-Manager/README.md

 Voice Manager is a simplistic bot, that allows your users to create new voice channels on demand!

-Assign a lobby and everybody entering this lobby will be placed in a newly created channel.
+Assign a lobby and everybody who enters this lobby will be placed in a newly created channel.
 Once everybody leaves this new channel - it gets deleted.

 The bot will keep new channels in the same category as the lobby and will enable same user limits as the lobby.